Relationship Anxiety in Urban Lifestyles

 You can see whether they replied somewhere else first.

-That is why Why Communication Changes After Marriage becomes such a real issue in urban, phone-saturated relationships.
+That is why communication may increase in quantity but drop in emotional quality.
 Communication often increases in quantity while decreasing in emotional quality.
-There are more updates, more logistics, more micro-messages—but not necessarily more safety.
+There are more updates, more logistics, more micro-messages, but not necessarily more safety.

 4. Repeated Conflict Teaches the Relationship to Feel Unsafe